Hauer-Heinrich/hh_theme_default/README.md

 Want to contribute?
 Great!

-hh_theme_default uses Gulp for fast developing.
+hh_theme_default uses [GULP](https://github.com/iocron/typo3-gulp-scss/ "gulp") for fast developing.
 Make a change in your file and instantaneously see your updates!

 Open your favorite Terminal and run these commands in the theme folder.